jordanbean-msft/sk-aks/README.md

     AZURE_OPENAI_CHAT_DEPLOYMENT_NAME=""
     AZURE_OPENAI_EMBEDDING_DEPLOYMENT_NAME=""
     AZURE_OPENAI_API_VERSION=""
-    AZURE_KUBERNETES_BASE_URL=""
     ```

-1. Generate the Kubernetes configuration file and store it in the `/src/api/app/data` directory.
-This file will be used to extract the needed certificates.

-    ```shell

-    ```
+#### For each Kubernetes cluster

-1. Generate the following certificate files from your `kubeconfig` file generated in the previous step.
+1. Generate the authentication certificate files from your AKS clsuter.
 These certificates are used by the
     `src/api/app/plugins/kubernetes_rest_api_plugin` to authenticate to your cluser.

-    ```shell
+    ```powershell
+    .\write-certificates.ps1 -resourceGroupName <resource-group-name> -aksClusterName <aks-cluster-name>
     ```

 1. Create a virtual environment